rf-peixoto/nutcracker/README.md

 # nutcracker [WIP]
-nutcracker is a simple fuzzer for CLI applications.
-Usage:
+nutcracker is a simple fuzzer for CLI applications. **Watch out!
+This script runs commands in your terminal.
+Make sure your argument lists (fuzzlists) do not contain malicious lines.** Usage:

 python3 nutcracker [fuzzlist.txt] ["command"]

-Examples:

-python3 nutcracker fuzzlist.txt ssh

-python3 nutcracker fuzzlist.txt "ssh -p"